krsacme/blog-content-hugo/content/post/tripleo-heat-templates-basics.md

   # declaration of conditions
 ```

-The explation of each section and its functionalities can be found in the [HOT
+The explanation of each section and its functionalities can be found in the [HOT
 Spec][1].

 ### Types of Resources
   * Heat Pre-defined Resource Type - Example: ```OS::Heat::SoftwareConfig```

-  * OpenStack specific Pre-defined Resource Type - Example: ```OS::Nova::Server```
+  * OpenStack specific Pre-defined Resource Type - Example:
+    ```OS::Nova::Server```

   * Custom Resource Type - Example: ```OS::TripleO::Network::External```.
 It
     will reference to another heat template file itself, a kind of nested